 The first oil filters used steel wool, wire mesh, screens, and felt.
 The next generation moved on to cotton and other fabrics.
-Then came disposable filters made from cellulose.
-Before synthetic oil and extended oil change intervals were around, manufacturers used only 8 different types of cellulose papers.
+Then came disposable filters made from cellulose filter paper.
+Before synthetic oil and extended oil change intervals came around, manufacturers used only 8 different types of cellulose papers.
 Then things changed.

 Economy, OEM and premium oil filters

-A high quality oil filter is built from quality components.
+A high-quality oil filter is built from quality components.
 First, it must have a quality filter media.
 Most economy filters are made with cellulose that’s only about 80% efficient.
 But a multi-layered premium filter is made with cellulose and synthetic glass fibers that are 99% efficient.
 That extra filtration traps more harmful particles and sludge.
 Next, the filter must have enough surface area to keep filtering for the full life of your oil change.
-Most people think that means a larder size filter or a filter that’s packed with more pleats — not true!
+Most people think that means a larger size filter or a filter that’s packed with more pleats — not always true!

 Again, this comes back to the filter media’s composition and efficiency.
 Some filters made with synthetic filter media can last far longer than a conventional filter twice the size.

 Aside from the filtering media, the differences are in the filter pleat support, bypass valve, anti-drainback valve, and end cap design and construction.
 Economy filters, (like the one shown below and to the right) have a plastic core tube that only partially supports the filter media.
 In a spin-on filter design, oil enters the pleats from the outside and drains back to the engine through the core tube.
 In that configuration, you want as much core support as possible to prevent the pleats from collapsing and disintegrating into the core as the filter clogs.

 The premium quality filter below and to the left has a metal mesh core support to reinforce every pleat.